Admissions: ALCID Students

 Trinity students seeking to apply for and use an ALCID card to consult non-Trinity material should see our Visiting Other Libraries page.

 An ALCID (Academic Libraries Co-operating In IrelanD) card enables access to the collections of participating libraries, but without borrowing rights, and subject to their rules and regulations.
-Readers from ALCID-member institutions will be admitted to use the Library's collections for study and research, provided they apply to join the Library using the relevant link below and produce a valid ALCID card when they collect their Visiting Readers Card from the Admissions Counter in the Berkeley Library foyer, during its opening hours.
+Readers from ALCID-member institutions will be admitted to use the Library's collections for study and research, provided they apply to join the Library in advance using the relevant link below and produce a valid ALCID card when they collect their Visiting Readers Card from the Admissions Counter in the Berkeley Library foyer, during its opening hours.
 The ALCID card should be obtained from the reader's home institution library.

 ALCID readers should be familiar with regulations at the Library of Trinity College Dublin.